How Long To Date Before Marriage? [Statistics]

 To answer the long-lasting question of how long people should date before getting married we took a look at several studies looking at correlations between the length people dated before married and survival rates.

-After analyzing the articles, it seems that the length of time spent dating before marriage can have a significant impact on the success and longevity of the marriage.
+After analyzing the articles, it seems that the length of time spent dating before marriage can significantly impact the success and longevity of the marriage.

 Here is a summary of the key findings from all online publications:

-1. Couples who dated for at least three years before getting engaged were 39% less likely to get divorced than couples who dated for less than a year [The Divorce-Proof Marriage].
+1. Couples who dated for at least three years before getting engaged were 39% less likely to get divorced than couples who dated for less than a year.

-2. Couples who dated for one to two years were 20% less likely to get a divorce than those who dated less than a year, and couples who dated for three years or longer were 39% less likely [How Long Do People Date Before Getting Married?
-We Found Out.].
+2. Couples who dated for one to two years were 20% less likely to get a divorce than those who dated less than a year, and couples who dated for three years or longer were 39% less likely.

-3. One study found that the highest risk of divorce belonged to couples who got married less than six months after they began dating [Do Marriages Last Longer If the Couple Dated for Longer First?].
+3. One study found that the highest risk of divorce belonged to couples who got married less than six months after they began dating.

-4. A longer period of dating was associated with a higher probability of a happy marriage [Do Marriages Last Longer If the Couple Dated for Longer First?].
+4. A longer dating period was associated with a higher probability of a happy marriage.

-5. Couples who dated for about five years before getting married have more chances of maintaining a stable relationship [Length of dating before marriage statistics to point out].
+5. Couples who dated for about five years before getting married have more chances of maintaining a stable relationship.

 However, it’s essential to note that there are exceptions to these findings, as some couples with shorter courtships have had long and happy marriages.